w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 1. I've been to them (and so occupy no privileged critical stance), and

-2. they bespeak a far larger form of cultural-material inertia wherein habits of thought and behavior enmesh themselves in the physical world and are subsequently reinforced by social convention, sunk costs, and silence.
+2. they bespeak a far larger form of stickiness wherein habits of thought and behavior enmesh themselves in the physical world and are reinforced by social convention, sunk costs, and silence.

 With increasing frequency and urgency, massive cohorts of scientists &mdash; many of whom, for utterly defensible reasons of technical development or academic standing, fly regularly to and from conferences &mdash; attach their names and reputations to documents which urge more or less explicitly: